eduwallet/veramo-agent/README.md

 For more details, please see: https://github.com/Sphereon-Opensource/OID4VC-demo

+## Preface

+Please note the difference between `credentialId` and `credentialType`.
+The `credentialId` is the identifier used as key in the metadata `credential_configurations_supported` which defines a combination of claims/credentialSubject, display values and formats.

+The `type` or `scope` attribute of such a credential configuration defines the `credentialType` in this setup.
+It is assumed that all credentials of the same `credentialType` (but possibly with different `credentialId`s) share the same set of claims and claim requirements.
+This is not enforced anywhere though.
+To help the implementor to achieve this, the metadata specification can reuse credential metadata, so that the `credentialType` (credential metadata) can be easily reused across different issuers, or even within the same issuer using different `credentialId`s.
+In this way the claim definitions remain identical for the same type.

 ## Installation

 Run `yarn install` to install all relevant node modules.
 Then run `npm run start:dev` to run the basic application.